Douglas Klayman, Ph.D.

 Director of Training and Technical Assistance

-Prior to joining Social Dynamics LLC as its Director of Training and Technical Assistance, and after beginning his career in sales and marketing in the information technology sector, Cori DiBiase has spent more than fifteen years in the disability employment field.
+Prior to joining Social Dynamics LLC as its Director of Training and Technical Assistance, and after beginning his career in sales and marketing in the information technology sector, Cori DiBiase has spent more than 20 years in the disability employment field.
 Much of his career has consisted of drafting and delivering messaging in various formats to stakeholders in workforce development and disability advocacy, including service providers, employers, policy-makers, community members and indivi duals with disabilities and their families.

 With Community Options, Inc., Mr. DiBiase worked to connect job seekers with disabilities to employers for high-skill internships and permanent career positions.
 He managed the efforts of a Business Advisory Council that provided guidance on the local information technology industry, including how to develop materials and messaging that spoke to the needs and priorities of the industry in the local area.
 With the Institute for Community Inclusion, Mr. DiBiase crafted training and technical assistance materials directed toward American Job Centers, service providers and policy-makers, under the ODEP-funded National Center on Workforce and Disability for Adults.
 With the National Organization on Disability, Mr. DiBiase helped design and implement the Bridges to Business program to enlist major corporations in campaigns to increase their hiring of people with disabilities, and then match local offices of those companies to sources of the talent they required to grow.
 Finally, as the Principal of the Aperio Consulting Group, Mr. DiBiase directed all of the company’s communications for the purposes of development, contract fulfillment and crafting and representing the company’s overall direction.
 Mr. DiBiase is the author of the award-winning novel These Can’t Be Choices, and lives in Montana with his wife and daughter.